 Sleep Tincture Recipe

-- glass quart-size canning jar with airtight lid
+- quart size canning jar with an airtight lid

-- Put all herbs in clean glass jar.
-(Tinted, or keep away from sunlight.)
+- Put all the herbs in a clean glass jar, either tinted or keep away from sunlight.

-- Cap with airtight lid and leave in cool, dark place for at least 2 weeks and up to 8, shaking daily.
+- Cap with an airtight lid and leave in a cool, dark place for at least 2 weeks and up to 8, shaking daily.

-- Normal daily dose is 2-3 droppers full for adults and 1 dropper full for kids over two.
+How to Use: Normal daily dose is 2-3 droppers full for adults and 1 dropper full for kids over two.
 Start with a small amount and work up as needed.
 I’ve found it works really well, even at low doses.

 Where to Get Ingredients